 Internal morphology is the anatomical structure of Cycadales.

-1. Stem anatomy: Internal structure of stem includes peripheral cortex and large pith.
+The internal structure of the stem includes the peripheral cortex and large pith.
 Cortex and Pith have large mucilage canals.
 Endodermis and pericycle can be differentiated.
 Vascular bundles are arranged in a ring and conjoint collateral, open and endarch.
 Leaf traces are present.

 These plants are dioecious as the male and female flowers (reproductive structures) occur on different plants.
 Flowers are unisexual and simple, male flowers are represented by microsporophylls (stamens) and females by megasporophylls (carpels).